-In delivering our activity in 2024/25, we incurred expenditure of £15.25m, which represents a variance of £1.21m against our budget.
+In delivering our activity in 2023/24, we incurred expenditure of £13.93m, which represents a variance of £2.19m against our budget.
 Our financial performance over the course of the year can be summarised as follows:

+Actual Variance

-Actual £m Budget £m Variance £m
+£m £m £m

 Operational

-Rail, Modelling, Legal & Communications 3.55 4.22 0.68

-Strategy & Roads 1.92 2.23 0.32
+Rail and Roads 2.22 2.32 0.09

+Strategy, Policy and Communications 2.94 3.32 0.37

-Business Support 2.19 2.43 0.24
+Business Support 2.38 2.80 0.42

-Total Operational and Business Support 7.65 8.89 1.23
+Total Operational and Business St 7.55 8.44 0.89

 Hosted

-Rail North Partnership 1.84 1.87 0.03
+Rail North Partnership 1.58 1.62 0.04

-NPR Analytical Support 5.75 5.70 (0.05)
+NPR Analytical Support 4.65 5.86 1.21

+NPR closure costs 0.15 0.20 0.05

-Total Hosted 7.60 7.57 (0.02)
+Total Hosted 6.38 7.68 1.30

-Total Budget 15.25 16.46 1.21
+Total Budget 13.93 16.11 2.19

-The variance of £1.23m in operational expenditure is mainly due to lower than anticipated employment costs from vacant posts and a combination of reprioritised and deferred professional services costs following the 2024 General Election.
+The variance of £0.89m in operational expenditure is mainly due to lower than anticipated costs relating to deferred recruitment, consultancy, and office relocation costs.

 Operational activity is predominantly funded by TfN core grant received from the DfT, supplemented by contributions from partners, and a small amount of income from contracts for services provided to partner bodies and interest on investing activities.
 In meeting operational expenditure, we applied both grant received in year and grant held in reserves from prior years.
-The underspend in this area therefore reduced the anticipated draw on reserves in the year, leaving a higher reserve balance at the year-end than budgeted.
+The underspend in this area therefore reduced the required draw on reserves in the year, leaving a higher reserve balance at the year-end than budgeted.

-Hosted activities are predominantly funded through specific ring-fenced grants, which cannot be repurposed for other activities.
+Hosted activities are entirely funded through specific ring-fenced grants, which cannot be repurposed for other activities.
+Underspend in these areas of £1.30m is mainly a result of delayed agreement and commencement of work programmes.